 Some high-protein sources for vegetarian preference are — tofu, lentils, black beans, lima beans, chickpeas, almonds, cashews, pumpkin seed, spinach, avocado, broccoli, and Brussels sprouts.
 Dear Son used to like black bean and lima beans when he was a toddler.
 Too bad that we did not continue all these vegetarian preferences.
 We need to get back to giving him good vegetable protein sources.

 We generally use canola oil or olive oil as our cooking oil.
 We prefer cholesterol-free oil for cooking.

 Fat helps to absorb fat-soluble vitamins.
 Such vitamins include A, D, E and K. Omega-3 fatty acid-rich food is preferable because they help develop brain and bones in addition to providing energy.
 You will find milk with added Omega-3 in the supermarket.
 We do not drink Omega-3 added milk because it smells fishy.
 Although Dear Son likes cooked fish, he does not like the raw-fishy smell in his milk.
 Fish and vegetable oils are two good sources of Omega-3 substances.
 Avocado, nuts, and seeds are rich sources of fat as well.

 We make sure of as little intake of saturated fats as possible.
 We avoid high-fat meats and full-fat dairy for Dear Son.

-Concluding remarks: It is difficult to maintain all varieties of food.
-The easiest thing to do is to keep a list of food items that covers all six essential nutrients.
+It is difficult to maintain all groups of food.
+The easiest thing to do is to maintain a list that covers all six essential nutrients.
 We can modify that list time-to-time to include seasonal delights.
 Diversity in food is essential to ensure a child’s healthy diet.